-Rooftop Safety: What Heights for General or Rooftop Fall Protection?
+Rooftop Safety: What Heights for OSHA Roof Fall Protection Systems?

-To meet OSHA requirements in the construction industry, employers must provide workers with fall protection whenever they work at heights of six feet or more above a lower level (29 CFR 1926.501(b)(1)).
+To meet OSHA roof fall protection requirements in the construction industry, employers must provide fall protection for roofers whenever they work at heights of six feet or more above a lower level (29 CFR 1926.501(b)(1)).
 For general industry, employers must ensure that workers are protected at heights of 4 feet or more (1910.28(b)(1)(i)).
+Read this post for info on specific OSHA guardrail height requirements.

 Employees exposed to these heights must have fall protection.
 Standards indicate the following rooftop fall protection options for both the construction and general industry: